aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PPTM or Online App" h2="Export TXT to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TXT to PPTM conversion is a useful process for many businesses and individuals.
+It allows users to quickly and easily convert text documents into presentations, which can be used for a variety of purposes.
+For example, presentations can be used to present information to a group of people, or to create a visual representation of data.
+Additionally, presentations can be used to create a professional-looking document that can be shared with others.

+<h2>How Aspose.Total Helps for TXT to PPTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to PPTM conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to PPTM conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, users can easily convert TXT documents into HTML, and then load the HTML via PowerPoint manipulation C++ API to create a new presentation and save it as PPTM.
+This process is simple and efficient, and allows users to quickly and easily convert their text documents into presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}